tup916/Summer2016_ComputerScience-Research-AudioProcessing/README.txt

 		-emotional content of words, etc.

 3. Emotional Speech
-	Extracting emotional content formt he audio properties of the speech signal, using features such as the speed, timbre, etc.
+	Extracting emotional content form the audio properties of the speech signal, using features such as the speed, timbre, etc.